 The bodies were found in Java Sea waters about 10 kilometers from Flight 8501’s last communications with air-traffic control.
 The plane with 162 people on board disappeared Sunday on its way from Surabaya, Indonesia to Singapore after encountering storm clouds.

 Images on Indonesian television showed a half-naked bloated body bobbing in the sea.
+Search and rescue teams were lowered on ropes from a hovering helicopter to retrieve corpses.

 As family members of the plane’s passengers sat together in a waiting room at the Surabaya airport, they watched the graphic details on television.
 Many screamed and wailed uncontrollably, breaking down into tears while they squeezed each other.
 One middle-aged man collapsed and was rushed from the room on a stretcher.